robertwahler/repo_manager/examples/pc_saved_game_backup/INSTALL.markdown

 content and push to a new bare repository for backup.

 > Normally, you don't need to specify the --path if you are already in the
-> work folder and the repoman can find its global config file.
+> working folder and the repoman can find its global config file.
 For this
 > example, we are using relative paths and will specify the working folder
 > on the command line via the '--path' option.